marvinahv/marvinahv.github.io/README.md

 # README
 Personal Gihub page.
 This is the compiled code for the site to load in Github pages.
 The source of this is on the `source` branch.
 It is written in React.
 [See the create-react-app docs](docs/cra-readme.md).

+## Package manager
+Using NPM for this project, not yarn.

+To add packages, use `npm install`.

 ## Versions